-

 The Murdershed

 Since the shed was built, I’ve been trying to come up with a decent name to call it.
 My friends over on the Slaughterhouse Princess Horror movie podcast insist on calling it the Murdershed.
 Eventually, I stopped denying it, so these days, I’ve taken to calling it the Murdershed when talking about it.
-Maybe that’ll
+Maybe that’ll only last for October, maybe it’ll stick.

 -